cjmakubi/blocade-turing/README.md

 # blocade-turing
-a decentalized payement system straight from a social media.
+a decentalized payment system straight from a social media.